andrewCodeDev/Metaphor/README.md

 // if we want to free the hidden nodes, we can use
-// ".free" - this does not free weights or inputs. y.reverse(.free);
+// ".free" - this does not free weights or inputs.

-// otherwise, if we don't want to keep hidden nodes, we can use
+// to keep hidden nodes, we can use ".keep" y.reverse(.free);
-// ".keep" - this does not free weights or inputs.

 // inspect gradients
 if (A.grads()) |grd| {